 Jerry and Joan Morrison Tolley–Gail M. Hennis Teaching Excellence Award

 This award was established to celebrate quality in teaching and to provide support to a graduate faculty member in the Departments of Community and Therapeutic Recreation, Communication Sciences and Disorders, Kinesiology, or Public Health Education.
 It was made possible by a gift from Jerry R. and Joan M. Tolley to honor Dr. Gail M. Hennis, a former professor in the Department of Kinesiology and Assistant Dean of the Graduate School at UNCG.
 Faculty with at least 2 years of experience at UNCG are eligible for consideration.

 HHS Graduate Mentoring Award

 The HHS Graduate Mentoring Award recognizes a faculty member who demonstrates excellence in mentoring graduate students.

 Community Engaged Scholarship Award

-The HHS Community Engaged Scholarship Award recognizes and rewards a member of the faculty in HHS who demonstrates excellence in scholarly engagement with a community partner.
+The HHS Community Engaged Scholar Award recognizes and rewards a member of the faculty in HHS who demonstrates excellence in scholarly engagement with a community partner.
 Community engagement that benefits the University and a community partner, while demonstrating a clear connection to departmental, school or university mission is the focus of this award.